maisiejillbt/ForageTheBay/README.md

 - D6 (09/08/21) open
 - D7 (09/09/21) wrap up

+- D8 (10/11/21) Add all content for food items & edit map gradient to fade out
+- D9 (10/12/21) Reposition intro and add shdow effect to food items
+- D10 (10/13/21) Create hover feature and flash during intro for Seasons
+- D11 (10/14/21) Refactor Generate Intro and add on clicks

 # Bonus features
  I would love to add a line draw animation to the map!

 # Post Due-date Add ons
-  - add more content for each of the food items
+  - add more content for each of the food items -
-  - add hover for seasons
+  - add hover for seasons -
   - add more to the map to make it more obvious that it is a map
-  - make map outline fade to nothing at the end
+  - make map outline fade to nothing at the end -
   - change intro position & add moving shadow effect
   - refactor a few functions